peter/learning/languages/reasonml/README.md

 point.x
 point.y = 30;
 {...point, x: 30}
+/* you can't nest type declarations like you can in flow or typescript.
+   For example, this is illegal: */ type state = {
+  /* won't compile! */
+  items: list({
+    title: string,
+    completed: bool,
+  })
+}

 /* Arrays, Tuples, Lists */
+/* An array is fixed-length & mutable, with O(1) random access, in comparison to a List, which is singly linked & immutable, with O(n) random access. */
 [|1, 2, 3|]
 myArray[1] = 10
 (1, "Bob", true)